Michaelzag/grafeo/docs/index.md

     HNSW-based similarity search with quantization (Scalar, Binary, Product).
 Combine graph traversal with semantic similarity.

--   :material-memory:{ .lg .middle } **Embeddable**
+-   :material-memory:{ .lg .middle } **Embedded or Standalone**

     ---

-    Embed directly into the application with zero external dependencies.
-Perfect for edge computing, desktop apps and serverless environments.
+    Embed directly into applications with zero external dependencies, or run as a standalone server with REST API and web UI.
+From edge devices to production clusters.

 -   :fontawesome-brands-rust:{ .lg .middle } **Rust Core**